Requirements for Maintaining F-1 Status

 International Student Responsibilities

-- Report a change of address within 10 days of the change
+Students must also report a change of address to the DSO within 10 days of the change, so that SEVIS can be updated.

 Academic Progress Requirements